 - Wi-Fi networks and specialized software that allows all devices in the classroom to connect with each other and interact wirelessly

-- Walls and surfaces made of writable material to encourage students to investigate new ideas and collaborate with others
+- Walls and surfaces made of a writable material to encourage students to investigate new ideas and collaborate with others

-- Furniture, such as bean bag chairs that is flexible and lightweight so that it can be easily moved to adjust the functionality of classrooms between individual and team learning.
+- Furniture, such as bean bag chairs that is flexible and lightweight so that it can be easily moved to adjust the functionality of classrooms between the individual and team learning.

 As younger students from Camdenville Public Schools toyed with robots, programming them to recognize and react to colours, others traced a map of Syrian refugees on a computerized, interactive carpet.

 Older students from Campbelltown Performing Arts High School declared that they would no longer need their teachers if all of these advanced learning systems were available to them.
 However, Piccoli insists that teachers will play an integral role in the new learning environment.
 He simply doesn’t want them having to use old equipment, such as blackboards and chalk, as the school system moves into the future.

 In fact, Piccoli says that he has committed to provide a 50 per cent increase in the professional training available to active teachers within the state.
 The thought is that new classrooms with new technology headed by highly trained teachers will push the system into the future and make learning infectious.
 Children will be enthusiastic about going to school.